streetmix/streetmix/CONTRIBUTING.md

 TWITTER_OAUTH_CONSUMER_KEY=twitteroauthconsumerkey
 TWITTER_OAUTH_CONSUMER_SECRET=twitteroauthsecrettoken
 EMAIL_FEEDBACK_RECIPIENT=test@domain.com
-NO_INTERNET_MODE=true
 ```

-*Note:* If `NO_INTERNET_MODE` is true, you do not need the Sendgrid or Twitter authentication keys, as those will be disabled due to lack of Internet.
+*Note:* Auth0 is currently phasing out Twitter credential access.
+If you provide Auth0 credentials, you do not need to provide Twitter credentials.

+#### Setup in a no-internet environment

+Set your `NODE_ENV` environment variable to `demo`.

+*Note:* When you are running Streetmix on a platform without Internet access, you do not need to provide authentication keys for third-party services like Twitter.

 ### HOWTO: Start the application